Skip to content

 Gl

-Relative density of the liquid at relieving temperature with respect to water at standard conditions.
+Relative density of the liquid at the relieving temperature with respect to water at standard conditions.

 TYPE: float